Positive unlabeled learning with tensor networks: Results

 \subsection{MNIST}

-On the MNIST dataset, we performed the one-vs-one classification for each class pair and the one-vs-all classification for each of the ten classes in the dataset.
-We used the Adam optimizer with a learning rate of 0.01, batch size 256, cropped the images to size $20\times20$ pixels, and applied random rotation (for the angle $0.05\pi$) and random zoom (with a factor in the range $[0.8,1.2]$) as a data augmentation step.
-For training and testing, we used balanced datasets in both tasks.
-We performed experiments with $N_{\rm p}=100,10,1$ labeled positive samples.
-Finally, we fixed model parameters to $S=10$, $d=6$, and $D=20$.
+On the image MNIST dataset, the one-vs-one classification for each class pair and the one-vs-all classification for each of the ten classes were performed.
+The Adam optimizer was used with a learning rate of 0.01 and a batch size of 256.
+The images were cropped to size $20\times20$ pixels, and random rotation (for the angle $0.05\pi$) and random zoom (with a factor in the range $[0.8,1.2]$) were applied as a data augmentation step.
+Balanced datasets were used for training and testing on both tasks.
+Experiments were conducted with $N_{\rm p}=100,10,1$ labeled positive samples.
+The model parameters were determined by adopting the setting of the previous studies of the TN classification on the MNIST dataset~\cite{wang2020anomaly,zunkovic2022Deep} and fixed to $S=10$, $d=6$, and $D=20$.

 \paragraph{Batch generation} In a typical PUL scenario, the number of labeled positive samples is much smaller than that of unlabeled samples.
 Hence, it is likely that many batches will not have any labeled samples during training.
-We solve this problem by adding a subsample (with repetition) of labeled positive samples.
-The number of added labeled samples equals the number of samples in the original batch, which contained randomly selected labeled and unlabeled samples. \paragraph{Model selection and accuracy estimate} As discussed in \sref{sec:selection} we train several models with the same parameters and then select the ones with the largest overlap of predicted labels.
-Here we demonstrate that the fraction of matching labels between best-performing models is a reliable estimate of their accuracy.
-In \fref{fig:corr-acc}, we show the difference between the estimated accuracy and actual test accuracy on the best models in the one-vs-one task.
-As expected, the larger the accuracy (i.e., larger $N_p$), the better the prediction.
-In fact, in most cases, we underestimate the actual test accuracy.
+This problem is solved by adding a subsample (with repetition) of labeled positive samples.
+The number of added labeled samples equals the number of samples in the original batch, which contained randomly selected labeled and unlabeled samples. \paragraph{Model selection and accuracy estimate} As discussed in \sref{sec:selection}, the model selection has been performed based on the fraction of matching labels.
+From several trained models, the ones with the largest overlap of predicted labels were evaluated.
+We refer to the fraction of the matching labels as the estimated accuracy.
+The effectiveness of this metric on the MNIST dataset is established by comparison with the actual test accuracy.
+In \fref{fig:corr-acc}, we show the histogram of the difference between the estimated and the test accuracy of the best/selected models on the one-vs-one task.
+The total number of models equals the total number of class pairs.
+We perform the comparison for different numbers of labeled samples $N_{\rm p}=1,10,100$.
+As expected, the estimated accuracy is closer to the test accuracy for more labeled training samples $N_p$.
+Interestingly, in most cases, the estimated accuracy underestimates the test accuracy.
+We also observe that for $N_{\rm p}=1,10$ more than 90\% of the differences in \fref{fig:corr-acc} are within one standard deviation of the average test accuracy for the corresponding number of labeled samples $N_{\rm p}$ reported in Table~\ref{tab:one-vs-one mnist}.
+In the case $N_{\rm p}=100$, approximately 50\% of the differences are within one standard deviation of the average test accuracy reported in Table~\ref{tab:one-vs-one mnist}.
+However, in this case, the standard deviation is small, namely 0.01, and for all class pairs, the estimated accuracy underestimates the actual test accuracy.